Article Note: This article was first published on 11th December 2014. We have last updated this article on 15th June 2018 with fresh information.

-I’ve got nothing but praise for WordPress’s powerful WYSIWYG (What You See Is What You Get) editor.
-Its simplicity and high degree of functionality create a pleasant user experience.
+I’ve got nothing but praise for WordPress’s powerful TinyMCE WYSIWYG (What You See Is What You Get) editor.
+Its simplicity and a high degree of functionality create a pleasant user experience.

 As we all know, however, web design applications are constantly evolving and improvements and upgrades can mean the difference between great and extraordinary.
 Let’s investigate four free plugins that can supercharge the built-in WordPress WYSIWYG editor.

 An easy-to-use plugin, the TinyMCE has been developed for more than 10 years.
 It is one of the most stable WYSIWYG Editors available in the market.
 It is open source software that offers robust cross-browser performance.
 VisualBlocks also provides a set of professional features to premium members.
 The plugin speaks more than 40 languages.

 Why you’ll love it: The pixel perfect UI is beautiful to look at!
 It offers a refined user experience.
 You can customize the available skins or create a new skin.
 It makes sure the content is readable and makes it easy to spot typos.
 Ensure no more broken links are there in the content.
 You can match copy paste content to styles of your preference.